-The proposed multi-family development in Lot "A", being proposed alongside this drainage report, will satisfy the MARC BMP Manual's guidance by routing approximately 9.77 acres of runoff through two hydrodynamic separators.
+The proposed multi-family development in Lot "A", being proposed alongside this drainage report, will satisfy the MARC BMP Manual's guidance by routing approximately 9.77 acres of runoff through two Hydro International First Defense hydrodynamic separators (See Appendix E for the product specification sheet).
 The separators are designed to handle the treatment flow (calculated per Chapter 6 of the MARC Manual) to remove total suspended solids.
 Oils, cigarette butts, and larger sand particles would be removed from the runoff prior to it being discharged off-site.
 Following the MARC BMP Manual's Value Rating (VR) and Level of Service system, the hydrodynamic separators provide a VR of 5 while the overall site receives a Level of Service of 4.